House approves resolution condemning college antisemitism testimony, with Democrats divided

 “If these Republicans really cared about antisemitism, they would help us do something about it.
 Instead, they hide behind the cheapest of words,” he added.

 That criticism is similar to one that Rep. Jamie Raskin (Md.), another prominent Jewish Democrat, lobbed at Stefanik earlier this week.
-Stefanik responded to Raskin in a lengthy post on X this week, writing in part, “President Trump was the best friend Jewish people have had in the White House in modern times.”
+Stefanik responded to Raskin in a lengthy post on X, the platform formerly known as Twitter, this week, writing in part, “President Trump was the best friend Jewish people have had in the White House in modern times.”

+A significant number of Democrats, however, supported the resolution Wednesday.
+Rep. Jared Moskowitz (D-Fla.), a co-sponsor of the measure, said the university presidents “failed the test, and just like their students there are no makeups.”

+“These are Ivy League university presidents that were asked a softball question: ‘Does calling for the genocide of Jews count as harassment under their school’s policies?’
+That’s not a trick question, and it’s infuriating that these leaders of young people would try to equivocate with some nonsense about ‘it depends on the context,’” he wrote in a statement.
+“Sub out Jews for any other persecuted minority group and they would never have given that answer.”

 The hearing exchange, which has since gone viral, is reverberating across the country.